-English Literature, Business, Economics, Journalism, Politics, Theatre, International Relations, History, Literature, Spanish Language, Film, Mathematics, Communications/Media and Psychology, Criminology, Games Culture, Social Policy, Sustainability Communities, and Engineering.
+Business, Economics, Journalism, Politics, Theatre, International Relations, History, Literature, Film, Mathematics, Communications/Media, Psychology, Criminology, Social Policy, Sustainability Communities, and Engineering.
 (Click here for Course Offerings)

-Students at London South Bank University live in the Residence Halls on campus in a single room.
+Students at London South Bank University live in Student Residence Halls in a single room.
 Residence halls are located close to campus.
 No meals are included.

 International city that people from all around the world flock to